JamieBort/Learning-Directory/Node/Courses/The_Complete_NodeJS_Developer_Course_3rd_Edition/README.md

 ### Directories

-* notes-app/ - the first app we're creating for the course.
+* notes_app/ - the first app we're creating for the course.
+* playground/ - created to demonstrate writing to and reading from JSON files.
+Created for the Notes App.
-* resources/ - original files.
+* resources/ - the original files organized by video.
+They're current as of when that video ended.

 ### Files